Agar plate: Blood agar plate

 Blood agar plates (BAPs) contain mammalian blood (usually sheep or horse), typically at a 5–10% concentration.
 BAPs are enriched, and differential media is used to isolate fastidious organisms and detect hemolytic activity. β-Hemolytic activity will show lysis and complete digestion of red blood cell contents surrounding a colony.
 Examples include Streptococcus haemolyticus. α-Hemolysis will only cause partial lysis of the red blood cells (the cell membrane is left intact) and appear green or brown due to the conversion of hemoglobin to methemoglobin.
-An example of this would be Streptococcus viridans. γ-Hemolysis (or nonhemolytic) is the term referring to a lack of hemolytic activity.
+An example of this would be Streptococcus viridans. γ-Hemolysis (or non-hemolytic) is the term referring to a lack of hemolytic activity.
 BAPs also contain meat extract or yeast extract, tryptone, sodium chloride, and agar.

 Chocolate agar

 Chocolate agar is a type of blood agar plate in which the blood cells have been lysed by heating the cells to 80 °C. It is used for growing fastidious respiratory bacteria, such as Haemophilus influenzae.
 Chocolate agar is named for its color, and no chocolate is contained in the plate.